LambdaTest/documentation/docs/desired-capabilities-in-appium.md

 ---
 id: desired-capabilities-in-appium
-title: Desired Capabilities In Appium
+title: Desired Capabilities
-sidebar_label: Desired Capabilities in Appium
+sidebar_label: Desired Capabilities
 description: This document will teach you how to leverage LambdaTest Capability Generator to easily for declaring desired capabilities in Appium to run your App Automation leveraging Appium Desktop.
 keywords:
   - cross browser testing